What au pair qualities should you be looking for in an au pair? That’s a million-dollar question.

 Well, if you match with an au pair who isn’t flexible, it’s hard to see how they’re going to be open-minded or courteous.

-That’ll make sooo many other things during your au pair year harder than they need to be.
+That’ll make so many other things during your au pair year harder than they need to be.

 So above all else, find out during your interview process how flexible your prospective au pair is.